MusicalCreeper01/Linux-Application-List/README.md

 # Known Issues & TODO

- * Right now Actions are not fully supported, they will be ignored if found in the dekstop entry.
+ * Right now Actions are not fully supported, they will be ignored if found in the desktop entry.
      * (Is/Will be) Fixed: Withing next could versions

 ## Release History